 Come join or watch this Salem tradition to kick off Haunted Happenings that is filled with pageantry, music, and the enthusiasm of thousands of Salem’s students from kindergarten to college.
 This year’s theme is “Upside Down and Inside Out”.
 Due to COVID, the performances, floats, vehicles and displays will be stationary, with attendees parading the route to view them all!

 Come to Downtown Salem to enjoy outdoor shopping on a crisp early fall weekend.
-Shop for uniquely Salem items at over 100 vendor booths on the Essex Street Pedestrian Mall, Hawthorne Boulevard and surrounding areas.
+Shop for uniquely Salem items at over 100 vendor booths on the Salem Common.
 Entertainers, street performers and live music performances all add to the festive atmosphere.
 Wear a costume or come to just feel the anticipation of Halloween in the air!
 Hosted by the Salem Chamber of Commerce.

 Kids come trick-or-treating with Mayor Driscoll.
 We will trick-or-treat up and down the pedestrian mall, through the shops at Witch City Mall and beyond.
 Trick-or-Treat Bags will be provided.
 Costumes are encouraged.
 Check salem.com for more information.

 After your trick or treating is over, head over to Salem for the free fireworks show over the North River that will close out another great October of Halloween fun brought to you by Haunted Happenings!

 - next ›